WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 Vs. {{I-D.yasskin-http-origin-signed-responses-04}}:

-* The mi-sha256 content-encoding is renamed to mi-sha256-draft2 in case
+* The MI header and mi-sha256 content-encoding are renamed to MI-Draft2 and mi-sha256-draft2 in case {{?I-D.thomson-http-mice}} changes.
-  {{?I-D.thomson-http-mice}} changes.
 * Signed exchanges cannot be transmitted using HTTP/2 Push.
 * Removed non-normative sections.